Every Texas divorce or custody case goes through the same 5 Steps:

-Step 1 is the easiest and cheapest technical step.
+Step 1 is the easiest and least expensive Step.
 This is just the beginning of the process but it does need to be done correctly.
-Texas has very specific rules when it comes to filing for divorce or family law matters so be sure to hire an experienced attorney if you’d like some guidance.
-So what county do you file a lawsuit in?

 You start by determining what you need to file.
 Are you married?
 Then an Original Petition for Divorce?
 Not married but have children?
 Then it is a Suit Affecting the Parent-Child Relationship.
 Want to change an existing custody order?
 Then you'll need to file a Petition to Modify the Parent-Child Relationship.
 There are many other types of filings.